-We are careful to help students understand the difference between bullying and fighting or conflict.
+We are careful to help students understand the difference between bullying, being mean, and having a conflict.
 Our school recognizes bullying as a situation when (1) someone continues being mean to someone else on purpose; (2) it happens over and over again over several days; (3) it is unfair and one-sided.
 You can ask these questions to determine if a conflict has become bullying: